 Role of creative industries in the economy

-The Department is the lead on the creative industries.
 Prosperous economies are characterised by a strong creative sector and the creative industries are recognised across the globe for their potential for wealth and job creation.
 They are emerging as one of the fastest growing and increasingly important sectors of the economy.
-Locally, over 36,000 people are employed in the creative industries or in creative occupations.
-This represents 4.6% of the workforce.

-Promoting innovation, R&D and creativity has been recognised by the NI Executive as a key priority in rebuilding and rebalancing our economy.
+Promoting innovation, research and development, and creativity has been recognised by the NI Executive as a key priority in rebuilding and rebalancing our economy.
 The creative industries are important drivers of economic and social innovation.
 This vibrant sector has huge potential and can have significant spill-over impact into other business areas such as manufacturing and tourism.

 Sub-sectors of creative industries